 The Pre-Foreclosure Timeline

 - Notice of Default

 Lenders start tracking delinquencies after the homeownerâ€™s first missed payment.
 Official documents are usually filed when the note is 90 days overdue.
 A Notice of Default is typically sent to the homeowner via certified mail.
 This public document includes details on the loan balance, incurred fees, and back payments.
 Grace periods and deadlines are often outlined, too.

 - Legal Filing

 Generally, lenders arenâ€™t allowed to start foreclosure proceedings until the loan is 90 days overdue.
-Despite the fact that foreclosure is imminent, homeowners in most states can â€œmake goodâ€ on the loan up until the time of auction.
+Though foreclosure is imminent, homeowners in most states can â€œmake goodâ€ on the loan until the scheduled auction.

 - Notice of Auction Sale

-Once the loan is a past due by a certain amount of time, typically 120 days, lenders in most states will issue a notice of sale.
-This document tells the homeowner when the property will be sold at public auction.
-The notice may be sent to the homeowner via certified mail, and it might be published in the local newspaper or at the county courthouse.
+Once the loan is past due, typically 120 days, lenders issue a Notice of Sale.
+This document cites the propertyâ€™s public auction date and foreclosure sale details.
+The notice may be sent to the homeowner via certified mail and published in the local newspaper or posted at the county courthouse.